 A variety of option subjects is available, from which students are required to choose one which may be attractive to them.
 Copies of a booklet listing the option subjects available this year may be read in the warden's office in each of the various clinical schools, the Medical Library, or the Dean's Office, Faculty of Medicine.
-Students will be required to advise the Faculty of their choice of option subjects, in order of priority, by June.
-An interdepartmental committee established by the Faculty meets to consider and approve (or reject) Option subjects.
+Students will be required to advise the faculty of their choice of option subjects, in order of priority, by June.
+They will be allocated to an option subject by an interdepartmental committee established by the faculty.

-Students are required to have satisfied the Option term before they may graduate with the degrees of Bachelor of Medicine and Bachelor of Surgery.
-The faculty adviser in conjunction with the supervisor reports to the Board of Examiners for assessment of the Option term.
+Students are required to have satisfied the option term before they may graduate with the degrees of Bachelor of Medicine and Bachelor of Surgery.
+The faculty adviser in conjunction with the option supervisor reports to the Board of Examiners for assessment of the option term.
 If the Board of Examiners decides that a student's performance has not been satisfactory, the student will be required to repeat the term.